anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 The website is designed to be clear and simple.
 And the site has a simple structure with hierarchical flows from top to bottom.

 **Wireframe**
 The wireframe is designed using Balsamiq software.
 The first draft was edited with the guidance of the mentor.
 The site was built with two main pages, and the wireframe was designed to focus on each page.
 The game page focuses on the single question and the result.
+I have decided not to use the navigation, which I have included in the wireframe design.

 My wireframe design in the [(pdf format)](assets/readme-assets/wireFrame.pdf)